How to Improve Bone Health

 Contents

-Why Is Bone Health Important?
+Why is Bone Health Important?

-Our bones are much more than structural supports—they’re living tissues that constantly change and adapt to our body’s needs.
+Our bones are much more than structural supports they’re living tissues that constantly change and adapt to our body’s needs.
 Understanding why bone health is important can help you take steps to maintain strong bones throughout life.

 • Bones protect vital organs like the brain, heart, and lungs.